stephancheng/perceptron/README.md

 Parameter turning is done by the validation dataset.
 First create the class "perceptron", and specify x_train (feature), y_train (class label), num_node (number of node in the hidden layer), learning_rate, minibatch_size, lambd (0 if no Regularization) and epoch
 Prepare list of candidate parameter, the function "grid_search_perceptron" can take up to two list of parameters.
-It also have a function to save the validation result into CSV (including parameters,accuracy, running time)
+It also have a function to save the validation result into CSV (including parameters,accuracies, running time)

 ### performance evaluation
 The file "randomforest.py" and "XGboost" will provide performances using random forest classifier and XGboost from sklearn package